 Poblano peppers, or chiles, are rarely used in their raw form.
 While some ingredients are ready to jump in your mouth or in the pot, like an apple or a carrot, others have to go through a couple steps to bring out their finest qualities in flavor, color and texture.
 But those extra steps are so worth it!
 It can seem hard at first, but once you prepare them a couple of times the process becomes very simple.
 Plus you can make more than you need and freeze them for up to 4 or 5 months.
 Here are the steps.

 First, roast or char them

 Whatever method you choose, turn them every 2 to 3 minutes for a total of 6 to 9 minutes.
-They must seem charred and blistered on the outside but the flesh must be cooked but not burnt.
-Just like roasting marshmallows in a fire.
+They must seem charred and blistered on the outside, but the flesh must be cooked though not burnt.
+Just like roasting marshmallows over a fire.

 Second, make them sweat.

 Once charred and hot place them in a plastic bag, close it tightly and let them sweat for 10 to 20 minutes.

 Preferably under a thin stream of cold water, remove the charred skin which should come right off.
 Make a slit down one side of the pepper and remove the cluster of seeds and veins.